ELAB ACCELERATOR: A BOOTCAMP FOR ELECTRICITY INNOVATION

-Accelerator is a working session, not a conference.
-RMI staff and eLab faculty provide customized content training and tailored feedback to each team’s unique project and challenges.
-Specifically, Accelerator gives teams:
+At eLab Accelerator, RMI staff, Reos Partners, and eLab faculty will provide customized content, training, and tailored feedback to each team’s unique project.
+Specifically, Accelerator will give teams:

 - A structured working session to make progress on their project or initiative

-- A break from typical workplaces and meeting spaces, creating an environment conducive to creativity and breakthrough ideas
+- The opportunity to step back from typical workplaces and meeting spaces, creating an environment conducive to creativity and breakthrough ideas